 The residual risk curve corresponds to the probabilities obtained by the same method we used to generate the normal (inherent) risk, only with different occurrence likelihoods estimated by a security expert.
 So we would just run the Monte Carlo simulation again, only this time with a 1% probability of a denial of service instead of the 15% we used before.
 Thus we would expect to obtain a curve whose loss probabilities are generally lower than the ones in the inherent risk curve:

-we will obtain a different, most likely lower, expected loss.
+simulation again, we will obtain a different, most likely lower,

 Clearly, an investment that reduces the expected loss by four times its cost is clearly worth it.
 Try to compare that cost to having 2 red-colored risks and 3 yellow ones.

 To recap, this loss exceedance curve is obtained by running several simulations which, in turn, feed from two expert estimates: the estimated cost of a security event, reported as a confidence interval, and the probability of an event occurring, given the context in which such a vulnerability would happen.
 The first can be easily estimated internally, but the second can only be determined from a thorough security audit and penetration testing.
 From the above numbers, which are of course made up, but not so out of this world, you can make a more informed decision regarding the investments your organization is willing to make regarding both offensive and defensive security.
 With the above tool, you have the gist to make these simulations yourself.